From: Vitor Valeri

 • FLAC

-Uncompressed audio files treat moments of silence and moments of sound in a recording using the same number of bits.
-As a result, a song that contains periods of silence and sound will have the same file size as a track in which every second is filled with sound.
+Uncompressed audio files consider moments of silence and moments of sound in a recording using the same number of bits.
+As a result, a track that contains periods of silence and sound will have the same file size as a track in which all seconds are filled with sound.

-When using lossless compressed audio files, the codec’s algorithms apply silence compression, a technique used to reduce the bitrate (data flow) and the file size of the music.
-In this way, the sound data of the track is preserved while the space occupied by the file is reduced.
+When using lossless compressed audio files, the algorithms of the codec apply silence compression, a technique used to reduce the bitrate (data flow) and the overall file size.
+In this way, the data corresponding to the actual sounds of the track are preserved while the space occupied by the file is reduced.

-Lossy compressed audio files remove part of the data related to the sounds in the music, resulting in an even smaller bitrate and file size compared to lossless compressed files.
+Lossy compressed audio files eliminate part of the data related to the sounds of the music, allowing the generation of audio files with even lower bitrates and smaller sizes when compared to lossless compressed files.

-The algorithms used in lossy codecs are based on psychoacoustics, which deals with the limitations of the human auditory system in perceiving certain sounds.
-Thus, the goal of this compression process is to remove only sounds that are less audible or harder to perceive.
+The algorithms used in lossy codecs are based on psychoacoustics, which studies the limitations of the human auditory system in perceiving certain sounds.
+Thus, the goal of this compression process is to remove only sounds that are less audible and more difficult to perceive.

 There are two categories of lossy compressed audio file formats:

-• Formats designed for local audio playback, typically used with wired headphones or speakers
+• Formats created for local audio playback, where wired headphones or speakers are used.

 The main lossy music formats for local playback are: